stevehopkinson/es6-challenge/README.md

 The first time each ES6 feature appears in the code, you'll find a comment on the previous line telling you what features to look for, which you can look up in the list below to find a quick fix.
 It's up to you to identify any subsequent times that the feature gets used – but if you're running short on time, focus on replacing a variety of different ES6 features, rather than replacing the same feature in several places.

-The code makes use of the following features (ordered by how difficult it will be to replace them with ES5, from easiest to hardest)

-If you're not feeling hugely comfortable with ES6, then focus on understanding and replacing some of the features near the top of the list – don't worry about the bottom half of the list, as this isn't a race.
+The code makes use of several ES6 features.
+If you're not feeling hugely comfortable with ES6, then focus on understanding and replacing some of the features near the top of the following list – don't worry about the bottom half of the list, as this isn't a race.
 If you already feel comfortable with ES6, feel free to skip ahead to some of the features at the end of the list – the two at the bottom are particularly challenging.

-The features are:
+The features (ordered by how difficult it will be to replace them with ES5, from easiest to hardest) are:

 - [block-scoped variables](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Statements/let): Declared with `let`.
 Similar to `var`s, but scoped to a single block (essentially the set of curly brackets it's declared in). **Quick fix**: Replace with a `var` and test that your code hasn't broken.